ANALYSIS-No guarantee of new Maxwell trial after juror's revelations, experts say | Law-Order

 "Just because you're a victim of sexual assault does not mean you can't sit on a jury.
 Just because you lie about that does not mean she was denied a fair trial," said Zachary Margulis-Ohnuma, principal attorney at ZMO Law PLLC.
 For example, in 2016, a New York state judge declined to overturn the manslaughter conviction of a New York City police officer Peter Liang despite a juror's failure to disclose during jury selection that his estranged father had been convicted of manslaughter.

 The judge said the defense had not shown the juror's actions violated Liang's right to a fair trial.
 There is some precedent for new trials being ordered when jurors are dishonest.
-In 2012, the late U.S. District Judge William Pauley ordered a new trial for defendants convicted of running a tax shelter scheme, following revelations that a juror in that case had lied during pre-trial screening.
+In 2012, the late U.S. District Judge William Pauley ordered a new trial in Manhattan federal court for defendants convicted of running a tax shelter https://www.reuters.com/article/tax-fraud-verdict/corrected-lawyer-guilty-accounting-firm-ceo-cleared-in-tax-shelter-case-idUKL1N0II0YC20131031 scheme, after revelations that a juror lied during pre-trial screening.

 The juror said she only had a bachelor's degree and was a "stay-at-home wife" when she had actually graduated from law school.
 She later admitted to lying to make herself more "marketable" as a juror.
 Pauley called the juror "a pathological liar" in his ruling and said that if the juror had answered honestly, he would not have let her serve.